mohammadreza-mohajer/academic-pages-temp/_posts/2026-08-01-compact-embedding-example.md

 for suitable values of $p$ and $q$.

-However, the embedding is not always compact.
-The compactness depends on the geometry of the domain and the relationship between the exponents.
+The compactness of this embedding depends on the geometry of the domain and the relationship between the exponents.

----

-# The Rellich--Kondrachov Theorem
+## The Rellich--Kondrachov Theorem

 A fundamental result states that if